Cosmian/kms/documentation/docs/pki/smime.md

 ## Apple mail, MacOS

-To use you S/MIME certificate, load it in the login keychain:
+To use your S/MIME certificate, load it in the login keychain:

 ![keychain](./images/macos-keychain.png)